elastic/ecs/rfcs/text/0037-host-metrics.md

 In the context if usage, it is also important what is NOT part of the fields by design:

-* Process: Details around process metrics.
+* Process metrics: Details around process metrics.
 For this, detailed collection around processes must be enabled
+* Cgroup metrics: cgroup metrics might follow at a later stage

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.